ToyDragon/ROR2ModShared/README.md

 2. Visit the [releases page](https://github.com/ToyDragon/ROR2ModShared/releases)
 3. Download the latest FrogtownShared.zip
 4. Unzip and move the FrogtownShared folder to your Mods folder

+# Developers
+The main benefit of this library is keeping track of how many mods are enabled, and updating the isModded flag.
+When you toggle the status of your mod call FrogtownShared.ModToggled(value), and it will automatically update the isModded flag.

+Another benefit is easy chat commands, add a chat command by calling FrogtownShared.AddChatCommand("YourCommand", yourDelegate).
+Your delegate will be provided the user who called it, and the list of command pieces including the command itself.